 The Silver Road — An Interactive Replay

-You are Tarran Vane, a messenger in the black-and-silver of Duke Halderic, carrying a sealed letter to Duke Oren across the river.
-You have carried many letters.
-This one smells wrong.
+You are Tarran Vane, sworn messenger in the black-and-silver of Duke Halderic.
+For three days you have ridden alone, a sealed letter in your satchel — a play for peace, it is said, to Duke Oren across the river.
+You have carried letters before that smelled like peace and meant other things.
+This one smells worse than most.

 Three men in Halderic's livery — your livery — and a young woman tied upright to a birch.
 Silk riding clothes under a week of road.
 Sixteen years of age, perhaps.